 No

-No, the Grafton Loop Trailhead is rated as Hard difficulty and covers 58 km with 914 m of elevation gain over 18h30 of hiking.
-This trail is best suited for experienced hikers with excellent fitness levels and backcountry experience.
+No, the Grafton Loop Trailhead is rated as Hard difficulty and covers 58 km with 914 m of elevation gain.
+This is a 3 to 5-day backpacking trip best suited for experienced hikers with excellent fitness levels and backcountry experience.

 Didn't find your answer?